NIEM/NIEM-Training/Master NIEM Training Document.md

 ### Object Reference Metadata

 - Objects reference the metadata objects that apply to them
-- An objects can reference more than one metadata object
+- An object can reference more than one metadata object
 - More than one object can reference the same metadata object
 - Example: `j:Metadata` (containing `j:CriminalInformationIndicator`) ([SSGT](https://tools.niem.gov/niemtools/ssgt/SSGT-GetProperty.iepd?propertyKey=o4-4qr)/[Wayfarer](http://niem5.org/wayfarer/j/Metadata.html))